WuHaoyang-WHY/15618-Lock-Free-Queue/milestoneReport.md

 ## Goals
 Overall we think we are making progress according to our schedule.

-Our goals are implementing the lock-free queue, testing its correctness and also evaluating its performance along with other concurrent queue solutions (e.g., traditional lock techniques).
+Our plans are still to implement the lock-free queue, test its correctness and also evaluate its performance along with other concurrent queue solutions (e.g., traditional lock techniques).

 We still plan to achieve the following goals: